jaikechen/play/README.md

 - after add:WeakSet { {} }
 - after set null: WeakSet { {} }

-so it is a common mistake, refrencing to nothing, doesn't mean delete an object. we never know and can not take control of  when the system decide an object should be deleted.
+so it is a common mistake, referencing to nothing, doesn't mean delete an object. we never know and can not take control of  when the system decide an object should be deleted.
 The fact we need not to / can't delete an object is the reason Java replace c++ , we don't need to manually manage memory.
-## a usecase of weakset
+## a use case of weakset
-the following example was given by https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakSet we use weakset instead of set, because we don't want change system's garbage collection machanism.
+the following example was given by https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakSet we use weakset instead of set, because we don't want change system's garbage collection mechanism.
 ```
 // Execute a callback on everything stored inside an object
 function execRecursively(fn, subject, _refs = null){